France

 - 1

-Confirm visitor category and consulate
+Confirm visitor category fits your work

 - 2